Beijing: Early and Mid-Imperial China

-After China was reunified by the Sui dynasty in 581, Jicheng, also known as Zhuojun, became the northern terminus of the Grand Canal.
-Under the Tang dynasty, Jicheng as Youzhou, served as a military frontier command center.
-During the An-Shi Rebellion and again amidst the turmoil of the late Tang, local military commanders founded their own short-lived Yan dynasties and called the city Yanjing, or the "Yan Capital".
-Also in the Tang dynasty, the city's name Jicheng was replaced by Youzhou or Yanjing.
-In 938, after the fall of the Later Tang dynasty, the Later Jin ceded the frontier territory including what is now Beijing to the Khitan Liao dynasty, which treated the city as Nanjing, or the "Southern Capital", one of four secondary capitals to complement its "Supreme Capital" Shangjing (modern Baarin Left Banner in Inner Mongolia).
+After China was reunified by the Sui dynasty in 581, Ji, as the seat of Zhuo Commandery, became the northern terminus of the Grand Canal.
+Under the Tang dynasty, Ji as the center of You Prefecture (Youzhou), served as a military frontier command center.
+During the An-Shi Rebellion and again amidst the turmoil of the mid-Tang period, the rebel commander An Lushan founded the short-lived Yan dynasty and called the city Yanjing, or the "Yan Capital".
+Also in the Tang dynasty, the city's name Ji was replaced by Youzhou or Yanjing.
+In 938, after the fall of the Later Tang dynasty, the Later Jin ceded the frontier territory including what is now Beijing to the Khitan Liao dynasty, which treated the city as Nanjing, or the "Southern Capital", one of four secondary capitals to complement its "Supreme Capital" Shangjing (in modern Baarin Left Banner, Inner Mongolia).
 Some of the oldest surviving pagodas in Beijing date to the Liao period, including the Tianning Pagoda.